EvandroLG/pegasus.lua/README.md

 * `writeFile(string:file)` It creates the body with the content of the file passed as parameter
 * `post():table` It returns a dictionary with all the POST parameters
+* `redirect(location:string, temporary:boolean):` Makes an HTTP redirect to a new location.
+The status code is set to 302 if temporary is true and false otherwise.

 ```lua
 local pegasus = require 'pegasus'